Variables serve to store and manage dynamic information during the game's execution. They can be used for a wide range of purposes, including:

 You have two types of variables: global variables and local variables.

-Global variables are always preceded by the $ and must be named without spaces or any special character.
+Global variables are always preceded by the $ and must be named without spaces or any special characters.

 For example: